How to make your AI App Act – No Workflow Triggers by Default

 Why This Happens

-4. Execute that function safely and securely
+• Execute that function safely – With checks, logs, and permissions.

 Three Common Approaches to Bridge the Gap